ismaproco/nano-maps/README.md

 - Is needed a better way to implement the marker management is better that every click add a new marker, or that the position change with every click, I need to evaluate the most UX way to do it.

-- The images didn't look clear in the map so i added a shadow to them.
+- The images didn't look clear in the map so I added a shadow to them.

 Resources